entiendoNull/expo-modules-london-2025-workshop/module-1.md

 #### 1. Prebuild

-Continuous Native Generation (CNG) is the process of generating native projects on demand from a set of concise inputs (such as e.g. your app config and package.json).
+Continuous Native Generation (CNG) is the process of generating native projects on-demand from a set of concise inputs (such as e.g. your app config and package.json).

-Instead of committing entire native projects (ios and android root directories) to source control, you only commit the configuration and code that define your app.
-Whenever you need to compile, Expo regenerates the full native projects for you.
+Instead of committing entire native projects (`ios/` and `android/` directories) to source control, you only commit the configuration and code that defines your app.
+Whenever you need to compile, the Expo CLI regenerates the native project folders for you.

 ```
 npx expo prebuild --clean